It's October ... Time to Savor the Scenery

 Here’s a locals' “Top Ten” list of the Boone Area’s best views (many, but not all, on the Blue Ridge Parkway).

-Not all of the Parkway’s “overlooks” are on the roadside, so this great group of views includes some that require a walk, most just a short stroll on an easy path.
+Not all of the Parkway’s “overlooks” are on the roadside, some require a short walk, most just a stroll on an easy path.
+Want more active options?
+Check out our complete trail guide!

 Hit these high spots of Sightseeing Grandeur

 You can’t go wrong looking out on any season from the 1/ Mile-High Swinging Bridge or the ladder-climbing trails that cross the crest of Grandfather Mountain State Park.
-The Grandfather Mountain portion of the Parkway also has options, including numbers 2 and 3 below.
+The Grandfather Mountain portion of the Parkway boatss some of the area's earliest color.
+Check out options 2 and 3 below.

-Head less than a mile south to the Beacon Heights Trail, at Milepost 305.2, for an easy walk to a great view.
+Also on Grandfather's flank, the moderate Beacon Heights Trail, at Milepost 305.2, is an easy walk to a great view.
 It’s just 0.3-mile (about 0.7-mile round-trip) to rocky domes that also look down on Pisgah National Forest’s rippling lowlands.

-In Blowing Rock, pull into the Bass Lake Parking Area of Moses Cone Park from US 221 and the shimmering, colorful lakeshore is a dazzling autumn experience.
+In Blowing Rock, pull into the Bass Lake Parking Area of Moses Cone Park from US 221 and the lake can be a dazzling fall experience.
 Some people just pull out folding chairs and soak up the scenery.
 Others walk the easy mile-around the lake.
 In winter, the lake is often frozen and cross country skiers glide along.
 If you want to look down on the scene, drive to Cone Manor (Milepost 294.0) and survey the vista from the porch or trail out front.

 At Milepost 290.4 north of Blowing Rock, the expansive view from roadside Thunder Hill Overlook plummets east to the Piedmont from 3,795 feet.
 For a breezy, even bigger picture perspective, cross the Parkway to the nearby hilltop.
 (Or try a “best-kept-secret” in Blowing Rock—The Blowing Rock, a major High Country attraction.
 One of the state’s classic travel destinations, with inspiring views.)

-Boone’s paved greenway trail winds into a hidden valley.
-When the town disappears, hikers and bikers are surrounded by wintry scenes as they wander along the South Fork of the New River.
+7/ Boone Greenway: Boone’s paved greenway trail winds into a hidden valley.
+When the town disappears, hikers and bikers are surrounded by colorful scenes as they wander along the South Fork of the New River.
 This perfect family destination offers many picnic sites and even the historic ruins of the early 1900s first hydroelectric generation station in the northwestern mountains.

 This less-visited overlook hides just beyond Doughton Park’s Bluffs Lodge (the overnight facility is closed).
 Turn in at Milepost 241.1 and park beyond the lodge where it’s a short stroll to a view into dramatic Basin Cove with its tiny cabin far below.
 Start at the same spot for a moderate 1-mile (2-mile roundtrip) climb to Fodder Stack—a craggy summit vista above the deep valley.

 At Milepost 349.9, Mount Mitchell Overlook spans the north slope of the entire Black Mountain Range of which Mount Mitchell is the highest.
 From an elevation of 4,825 feet, the massive peaks tower nearly 2,000 feet higher (up to 6,684 feet).
-You might even see the winter hoarfrost or snow streaking the summits.
+In fall, you might even see hoarfrost or snow streaking the summits.
 There's a great view from the summit too, the climax of Mount Mitchell State Park.
-This part of the Parkway is often closed in winter.
+(This part of the Parkway can be closed in late fall and winter due to snow and ice.)

 Basics of the Parkway